 I. Foundations: The faculty expects that students will attain a high level of engagement early in their studies and will develop as creative and critical thinkers, writers and speakers.
-To achieve these aims, the College encourages all students to participate in at least four proseminars and requires all students to complete the Writing Program and the Quantitative Literacy Requirement.
+To achieve these aims, the College requires students to complete the Writing and Quantitative and Symbolic Reasoning programs.